risawitama/verbose-potato/README.md

-## What did the mountain climber name his son?
-Cliff.
+## What is this movie about?
+It is about 2 hours long.